vipally/localpackage/localroot/src/readme.md

 # localroot
 	This is a test of localroot refer local-only packages with [import "#/foo"] style.

-# Manage private-only projects by replacing GoPath with LocalRoot.
+# Manage private-only golang-projects by replacing GoPath with LocalRoot.

 - Content
 	- [The problem](https://github.com/vipally/localpackage/tree/master/localroot/src#the-problem-refer)